EconomyLens.com

 Worried about the war and put off by high prices for long-haul flights, Europeans are choosing to vacation closer to home. ©AFP

 Paris (France) (AFP) – Europeans are choosing to vacation closer to home as the war in the Middle East has amplified security concerns and made long-haul flights more expensive.
 The outbreak of the conflict at the end of February has led to sharp drops in tourist destinations across the Middle East.
-Foreign tourists are facing few lines to visit Jordan’s ancient city of Petra these days.
+Foreign tourists have to brave few lines to visit Jordan’s ancient city of Petra these days.
 On Tunisia’s Djerba island, the tourist season has gotten off to a slow start.
-Normally, “we receive 100 new reservations per day, now it’s just 50,” the director of the Royal Garden Palace hotel, Anane Kamun, told AFP.
+Normally “we receive 100 new reservations per day, now it’s just 50,” the director of the Royal Garden Palace hotel, Anane Kamun, told AFP.

 Related